 Click here to view the allergen information for our sandwich selection.

 Eating in school should be a pleasurable experience: time spent sharing good food with peers and teachers.
 The school food standards are intended to help children develop healthy eating habits and ensure that they get the energy and nutrition they need across the whole school day.
 It is just as important to cook food that looks good and tastes delicious; to talk to children about what is on offer and recommend dishes; to reduce queuing; and to serve the food in a pleasant environment where they can eat with their friends.
 As a general principle, it is important to provide a wide range of foods across the week.
 Variety is key – whether it is different fruits, vegetables, grains, pulses or types of meat and fish.
 Children love to hear the stories behind their food.

 The Eatwell Guide is based on the main food groups that together provide a healthy, balanced diet: Potatoes, bread, rice, pasta and other starchy carbohydrates.
 Fruit and vegetables.
 Dairy and alternatives.
 Beans, pulses, fish, eggs, meat and other proteins.

-For information on how you can pay for your child's Academy lunches please see our Parent Pay page.
+For information on how you can pay for your child's Academy lunches please see our MCAS page.

 Applying for Free School Meals